 This paper estimates the effects of increasing security at the polling booths on the election day.
 Using detailed voting and political outcomes dataset at the polling booth-level, and a regression discontinuity design, we find that greater security at the polling booths increases women share in total turnout by 1.4 percentage points.
 There is suggestive evidence that booths with a higher probability of security treatment are associated with a lower vote share of the incumbent party candidate, corrupt candidates, and a higher vote share of educated candidates.
-The evidence suggests that safer elections affect outcomes through an increase in women turnout.
+The evidence suggests that safer elections increase women turnout and affect political outcomes.